qazifabiahoq/Project_Crime_in_La_2020-Dec2023/README.md

 Qazi Fabia Hoq's Branch:
 Jupyter notebook with visualizations 1, 2, 3, and 4.
-README.md detailing the visualizations and statistical tests conducted.
+README.md detailing the visualizations, analyzation report, main read me and last statistical tests conducted.

 Raymon Matiling's Branch:
 Jupyter notebook with Visualization 5.
-README.md explaining Visualization 5 and the associated statistical test.
+README.md explaining Visualization 5 and the associated statistical test and contribution to presentation slides.

 Jia Xin's Branch:
 Jupyter notebook with Visualizations 6 and 9.
-README.md providing details on the victim demographics analysis.
+README.md providing details on the victim demographics analysis and contribution to main read me and presentation slides.

 Ariana's Branch:
 Jupyter notebook with Visualizations 7 and 8.